 Mechanically, the prior Accord’s 1751 cc CVCC four was carried over, to be enlarged to 1830 cc in 1984.
 They still had carburetors, which Honda somehow managed to make work remarkably well in that era of rapidly tightening emission controls.
 With 75 hp, the Accord was decidedly not a sporty car per se, yet it was always quite willing to impersonate one.
 Honda never really pursued any over enhancement of the Accord’s sporty abilities, instead choosing focusing more on the profit-rich upscale direction, with the 1984 SE-i which sported fuel injection, 101 hp, but a decidedly plusher interior.
 No Brougham, though.

 These Accords were what Accords have always been: providing a degree of tactical and mechanical refinement one step ahead of the competition.
 And of course with legendary reliability.
-There are a fair number of this generation still in front line duty hereabouts, but there vulnerability to rust in other climes is known.
+There are a fair number (update: a few) of this generation still in front line duty hereabouts, but there vulnerability to rust in other climes is known.
 I picked these two, because they’re both of the first two year variants (’82-’83), before the front end restyle.
 I happen like this style better.

 The jump that Honda had over Toyota in this era was remarkable.
 Honda was already introducing second generation FWD cars and US-built ones at that, while Toyota was still selling RWD compacts.
 The Accord would become the first Japanese nameplate to reach the top of the US sales stats in 1989.
 Heady times, and decidedly revolutionary ones at that.
 That doesn’t exactly happen very often, the closest thing being Hyundai’s recent explosion.
 But they’re really just playing by Honda’s play book, as old and tattered as it now is.